-Prof. Yuval Noah Harari is the author of the international bestseller Sapiens: A Brief History of Humankind.
+Prof. Yuval Noah Harari is the author of the international bestsellers Sapiens: A Brief History of Humankind and Homo Deus: A Brief History of Tomorrow.

 He was born in Haifa, Israel, in 1976.
 He received his Ph.D. from the University of Oxford in 2002, and is now a lecturer at the Department of History, the Hebrew University of Jerusalem.